-- 1.5 The council's current parking standards are contained within the Parking Provision SPD which was adopted in 2012.
-Since this time, national and local guidance on parking provision has changed, and a greater emphasis has been place on sustainable transport.
-In particular, county-wide transport policy has been updated by the adoption of the Hertfordshire Local Transport Plan 4 in 2018, and the Stevenage Local Plan, adopted in 2019, was underpinned by a Mobility Strategy which seeks to promote a modal shift in transportation-use.
-This means that much of the policy basis for the current SPD has changed, and the document should be revisited. - 1.6 Following consultation, respondent's comments will be considered and incorporated into a final version of this document.
-The Council will then decide whether or not to adopt the document as a Supplementary Planning Document as a replacement for the Parking Provision SPD (2012).
+- 1.5 The Council's previous parking requirements were contained within the SBC Parking Provision SPD (adopted 2012).
+National and local guidance on parking provision has changed significantly since 2012 and a greater emphasis has been placed on sustainable transport.
+In particular, county-wide transport policy was updated with the adoption of the Hertfordshire Local Transport Plan 4 in 2018 and, more locally, the Stevenage Local Plan was underpinned by a Mobility Strategy explaining the need and potential for a modal shift in transportation-use.
+As such, much of the policy basis for the previous SPD had changed and the document had become outdated. - 1.6 A draft version of this SBC Parking Provision and Sustainable Transport SPD was published for public consultation in February 2020.
+Respondents' comments were considered and incorporated into this final version.
+The Council formally adopted this Supplementary Planning Document and revoked the previous Parking Provision SPD on 24 September 2020 after a decision made by the Council's Executive.